 Make an appointment to talk with the new entrant teacher

 Find out the expectations of the person who will be your child's teacher.
 Ahead of your child's first proper visit to their new school phone or visit the new entrant teacher and ask about what he/she specifically likes children to have competency in doing.

 Every new entrant teacher is different and not all have the same expectations.
 Asking this question of the new entrant teacher is also a good way of getting some understanding of what the teacher's particular teaching approach might be so you are in a better position to understand and help your child to cope with the transition to the classroom and new teacher.

 Before you say good-bye to your child's early childhood service

 Leave a review on your service for other parents who are looking for recommendations of a service.
 Go to the directory (by clicking here), find the name of your service and post your review.
 Thank you.

-* Acknowledgement: Thank you to ChildForum for its permission to draw on its research on what children need to learn before starting school for this article
+* Acknowledgement: Thank you to the Office of Early Childhood Education for its permission to draw on its research on what do children need to be able to do before starting school? for this article